 Step Two: Determine What Type of Account to Open

-One big decision, here, is whether to open an account that is specific for retirement, or a general investing account.
+One big decision is whether to open an account that is specific for retirement, or a general investing account.

-Retirement accounts can potentially also be opened as brokerage accounts—if opened at a brokerage bank.
+Retirement accounts can potentially also be opened as brokerage accounts — if opened at a brokerage bank.
 But, in a way, retirement accounts stand separate from regular brokerage or investment accounts.
-And the reason for this?
+The reason for this?
 Retirement accounts receive special tax treatment.

 This unique tax treatment is why money saved and invested for the long-term is kept separate from money that isn’t.
-It’s also why so many rules surround the use of retirement accounts—like, contribution limits and income limits.
-The IRS determines the rules of use around retirement accounts.
+It’s also why so many rules determined by the IRS surround the use of retirement accounts, such as contribution limits and income limits.

 Step Three: Decide Where to Open an Account